wkumari/draft-wkumari-dnsop-extended-error/README.md

    There are many reasons that a DNS query may fail, some of them transient, some permanent; some can be resolved by querying another server, some are likely best handled by stopping resolution.
-   Unfortunately, the error signals that a DNS server can return are

-Kumari, et al.           Expires March 16, 2019                 [Page 2]
+Kumari, et al.           Expires March 25, 2019                 [Page 2]

 Internet-Draft       draft-ietf-dnsop-extended-error      September 2018

-   very limited, and are not very expressive.
+   Unfortunately, the error signals that a DNS server can return are very limited, and are not very expressive.
 This means that applications and resolvers often have to "guess" at what the issue is
    - e.g the answer was marked REFUSED because of a lame delegation, or